 Enforcement of the obscenity, indecency and profanity rules usually begins with complaints from the public that FCC staff review for possible violations.
-If an investigation is warranted and the FCC finds a station in violation of its rules, it has the authority to revoke a station license, impose a fine or issue a warning.
+If an investigation is warranted and the FCC finds a station in violation of its rules, it has the authority to revoke a station license, impose a fine or issue an admonishment or warning.

-How can I file an obscenity, indecency or profanity complaint with the FCC?
+What information should I include in an obscenity, indecency or profanity complaint with the FCC?

 When filing a complaint, please include the following information:

 - Date and time of the broadcast.

 - The call sign, channel and/or frequency of the station.

 - Details of what was actually said or depicted during the broadcast.